yekerr/PSense/docs/started.md

 ## Downloading PSense

-Download a copy of our repository. `psense.py` and  `mathematica/*.m` are essential parts of PSense.
+Download a copy of our repository.
+`psense.py` and  `mathematica/*.m` are essential parts of PSense.

 ## Configuring Psense

+Add directories that contain `psi` and `MathematicaScript` to your system `PATH`.

 ## Running Psense

-Use command "python3 psense.py" to analyze probablistic programs.
+Use command "python3 psense.py -f model.psi" to analyze probablistic programs.
+More options can be found in the [Manual](manual.html).